Hate watchdog group says man arrested in Lynnwood tavern melee linked to white-supremacist group

 He’s also head of American Defense Records, which advertises itself as a “patriotic record label.”
 Titles of records it carries include “Liberals Can Die,” “American Skinheads … Armed With The Truth!” and “Strength Thru Hate.”

 The SPLC said Condor was seen with other supremacists at the August 2017 white nationalists rally in Charlottesville, Virginia.
-One woman was killed at the event.

 On Sunday, among those visiting the Rec Room was the DJ who was attacked Saturday.